How To Write User Stories That Deliver Real Business Value

 - Teaches 10 Udemy courses for Agile Business Analysis with over 50,000 students enrolled.

-- Champions lean and agile methods to meet communication challenges between business and IT communities.
+- Champions lean and agile methods including the use of AI tools to meet communication challenges between business and IT communities.

 - Extensive YouTube Channel with 111 videos for 17K subscribers and 1.6M views.